The physical connection

 Same goes for lower and upper case letters, e.g. a lower case "a" is 61h and an upper case "A" is 41h.

 When turning on a TV, the first thing that happens from the controller is that the ON command is sent, then a timer starts and when it runs out, the SOURCE command is sent (this is called the warm-up time).
 But if the waiting period between the ON command and the SOURCE command is too short, then the TV will not be ready for the SOURCE command, and the command will be missed by the TV.
-Resulting in the TV might not be on the right SOURCE.
+Resulting in the TV might not be on the correct SOURCE.

 This is all set in the device driver initially, but can be altered from Project Designer after you have added the driver.